surajsureshkumar/masters-big-data/README.md

 How to Run the Assignment

 ## Prerequisites
-Make sure to have ython: Version 3.8 or higher
+Make sure to have Python: Version 3.8 or higher

 ## Libraries:
 Install the required Python libraries by running: